The Benefits of Living on Campus

 In addition to monthly rent payments, typically ranging anywhere from $600-$1,000 per person, an off-campus student must also pay a security deposit and Realtor’s fee, both equal to one month’s rent.
 An on-campus student is only required to pay a single housing down-payment of $500 to secure their room, and it is later deducted from their overall housing bill.
 The process of searching for an apartment can also be time consuming and stressful.
 Students must find a way to coordinate multiple schedules in order to view apartments around the city.
 Finding the right apartment could take months at a time, and several hours every week.
 In contrast, on-campus students choose their housing assignment within one night and in less than an hour.

 Students choosing to live off campus will forfeit the full-time staff available to solve all types of issues.
 The Residence Life staff, including Resident Directors and Assistants, is available seven days a week to provide guidance for any personal, academic, or residential issues.
-If a problem cannot be resolved at that level, there is a professional staff in the Office of Housing and Residential Life that can help, in conjunction with the Office of Wellness Education and the Counseling Center.
+If a problem cannot be resolved at that level, there is a professional staff in the Office of Housing and Residential Life that can help, in conjunction with the Center for Wellness.
 There is also an around-the-clock maintenance staff for repairs in the dorms.

 Wentworth Residence Halls, with the exception of Louis Prang/Vancouver, are card-swipe access only.
 Only residence of WIT can access the halls between 8am and 6pm.
 After 6pm, only residents of each building are able to swipe in and each guest must sign in with a Desk Attendant for the night.
 Wentworth contracts Eastern Security for late-night security in the residence halls between 10pm and 6am.
 Building exteriors and common areas are also monitored by closed circuit security cameras in Public Safety.
 Wentworth also offers guests and residents safe and affordable parking options for overnight, weekend, and long term parking regulated by Public Safety.
 For any questions concerning security please call Public Safety at 617.989.4400.